-You need to download the latest driver for your Belkin 802.11g Wireless Desktop or Notebook Network Card from the Belkin support site.
+You also need to download the latest driver for your Belkin Wireless 802.11g Desktop or Notebook Network Card from the Belkin support site.
 Other operating systems are not supported at this time.
-Microsoft's patch only supports devices with WPA-enabled drivers such as Belkin 802.11g products.
+Microsoft's patch only supports devices with WPA-enabled drivers such as Belkin 802.11g products